Vigo–Peinador Airport: Statistics

+Busiest routes

 Ground transportation

 Vigo Airport is connected to Galicia and North Portugal by different transportation networks.
 The city public company of transport is Vitrasa, and its 9A line works near the arrival's hall at the terminal.
-The single fare is €1,35.
+The single fare is €1.57.

 Train

 Vigo-Urzáiz railway station is connected to the airport directly by bus line A every 30 minutes at Urzaiz (Muro estación) switch (journey time from the airport to Vigo-Urzaiz railway station: 25 minutes).
 It provides high speed connectivity to Pontevedra, Vilagarcía de Arousa, Santiago de Compostela and A Coruña.
 Vigo-Guixar railway station is connected to the airport by bus lines 8, 16 and 24 in connection with bus line A at Urzáiz 13 switch.
 It provides connectivity to Porto, Pontevedra, Vilagarcía de Arousa, Santiago de Compostela, A Coruña, Madrid, Ourense, Monforte de Lemos, Palencia, León, Ponferrada, Zamora, Redondela, Arcade, Padrón and Ordes.
 Optionally, direct line A from maritime station is close enough, getting off at García Barbón, 16 switch (15 minutes walking approximately).